SarahGilbert064/Bakery-Order.Solution/README.md

 #####  This project was created to help better my understanding of creating and running a web application.
 When a user enters the site, they will be greeted with a splash page providing the user with a link to a "Vendor" page.
 Once on the vendor page, the user will be able to add vendors or access current one's listed.
 When the user clicks or creates a vendor, they will then have access to all of that vendor's information.
-This information will consist of orders, descriptions of the orders, price, and the date the order was made.
-As order's are filled, the user will have the option to delete finished/delivered orders.
+This information will consist of orders that vendor made, descriptions of the orders, price, and the date the order was made.